cheapRoc/cp-leaky/README.md

 include...

 - `job-only.json5` configures just a job, excluding any other interactions.
+- `job-interval.json5` configures a job that runs on a set interval.
 - `job-that-logs.json5` configures a job that outputs through ContainerPilot's logging facility.
 - `job-with-health-check.json5` configures a job with a simple health check.
 - `job-with-service.json5` configures a job that is a service within Consul.
 - `watch-only.json5` configures and registers a Consul watch.
 - `watch-trigger-job.json5` configures a job that triggers from a Consul watch.
+- `telemetry.json5` configures the telemetry server and pings it every minute.
+- `metric-counter.json5` configures a custom counter and increments every minute.

 Each of these configurations are run within a separate container by the `bin/test.sh` script.
 Performance samples are made every 5 minutes which include